jzhou1318/fa22tapeout-course-dev/notes/index.md

 ```

 So this gets complicated fast.
 But nowhere near as fast as eschewing the hierarchical representations and attempting to close timing on billions of paths at once.

+Note the role of the process, temperature, and voltage conditions.
+SPICE-verified circuits can generally both (a) sweep the entire outer product of these conditions, and (b) expect their circuit peroformance to (usually) be relatively smooth functions of those conditions.
+Hierarchical timing descriptions, in contrast, generally enumerate each of a set of "PVTs", or conditions at which their cell libraries are characterized in simulation.

 ---